 #10 Jeff Griffith

 Councilmember of Lubbock | Lubbock, TX

-As Lubbock continued its negotiation to join the ERCOT power grid, Councilmember Jeff Griffith voiced his concerns with the plan.
-Griffith stated that if ERCOT does not improve its system in the wake of February’s winter storm, the transition may be stopped.
-Griffith’s sentiments have been echoed by several Lubbock citizens who worry Texas’ power infrastructure may not be the best choice for the city.
+As Lubbock continued its negotiations to join the ERCOT power grid, Councilmember Jeff Griffith voiced his concerns with the plan.
+Councilmember Griffith stated that if ERCOT does not improve its system in the wake of February’s winter storm, the transition may be stopped.
+Councilmember Griffith’s sentiments have been echoed by several Lubbock citizens who worry Texas’ power infrastructure may not be the best choice for the city.